ArtShp/numberlink-SAT-solver/README.md

 ### Result file format

-Result file is a normal text file.
-It represents a solved puzzle.
+The result file is a normal text file representing a solved puzzle.

-It consists of two parts.
-The first part is a matrix of numbers.
-The second part is a matrix of paths between nodes, that represents the solved puzzle.
+It consists of two parts: the first part is a matrix of numbers, and the second part is a matrix of paths between nodes representing the solved puzzle.

 Each part consists of $N$ rows, each with $M$ elements.
-An element represents a specific cell.
-Elements are separated with whitespaces.
+Each element represents a specific cell, and elements are separated by whitespaces.

-Each cell is a number from $1$ to $K$, which for the first part represents either cell of a path corresponding to specific number or an end point of a path and for the second part represents either an end point or path cell.
+Each cell is a number from $1$ to $K$.
+In the first part, it represents either a cell of a path corresponding to a specific number or an end point of a path.
+In the second part, it represents either an end point or a path cell.

 #### Example of result file